-The farm has been a B & B for 40 years and the present owners, Penny Osborne and Margaret Roberts, have been here for seventeen years.
+The farm has been a B & B for over 40 years and the present owners, Penny Osborne and Margaret Roberts, have been here for twenty-one years.

 THE FARMHOUSE, where you come for breakfast, was built in the late 1500s but has undergone many changes since then.
 It was once the home of the village corn miller and the mill was situated in the field on the other side of the lane, where the present agricultural building is.
 A canal crossed our land and the sluice gates were opened whenever milling took place.

 THE GARDEN.
 Being situated close to many of the small steam trains, we often have guests who have a layout of their own so Penny designed a garden railway layout and her son built it.
 Weather permitting, we run the trains after breakfast during the summer and invite guests to watch.
 Although originally built for adult rail enthusiasts, well-behaved children are welcome to join us, too.
 However, we ask that people do not enter the railway area at other times to avoid damage to themselves or the railway.
 Thank you.